Pravastatin

 Key points about pravastatin

-- Find out how to take it safely and possible side effects.
+- Find out how to take pravastatin safely and possible side effects.

 - The usual dose of pravastatin is 20 to 40 mg once a day.

-- Always take pravastatin exactly as your doctor has told you.
+- Always take pravastatin exactly as your prescriber has told you.
 The pharmacy label on your medicine will tell you how much pravastatin to take, how often to take it, and any special instructions.

-- Keep taking pravastatin regularly.
-To reduce your cholesterol effectively, you must keep taking pravastatin every day.
+- Keep taking pravastatin regularly: To reduce your cholesterol effectively, you must keep taking pravastatin every day.
 Treatment with pravastatin is usually long term.

 Like all medicines, pravastatin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.